 Alison Novelli

-As an intimacy practitioner, Novelli is dedicated to creating dynamic stories of intimacy for stage and screen.
+As an intimacy professional, Alison is dedicated to creating dynamic stories of intimacy for stage and screen.
 They are committed to realizing a show’s creative vision with an emphasis on authenticity, dignity, and compassion.

-As a workshop facilitator and consultant, Novelli draws on their extensive theater background and professional education to facilitate with curiosity, compassion, and play.
-Novelli specializes in decreasing stress, growing embodied self-awareness, consent, and increasing capacity for ease and challenge.
-Through a trauma-informed, resilience-oriented approach, Novelli works with individuals, companies, and organizations to build sustainable and adaptive strategies, policies, and practices that are responsive to an ever-changing arts landscape.
+As a workshop facilitator and consultant, Alison draws on their extensive theater background and professional education to facilitate with curiosity, compassion, and play.
+Alison specializes in decreasing stress, growing embodied self-awareness, consent, and increasing capacity for ease and challenge.
+Through a trauma-informed, resilience-oriented approach, Alison works with individuals, companies, and organizations to build sustainable and adaptive strategies, policies, and practices that are responsive to an ever-changing arts landscape.

-Currently, Novelli is partnered with The Jen Waldman Studio on Consent-Based Practices.
-Novelli has facilitated and consulted with numerous organizations including The Jen Waldman Studio, Ring of Keys, The Actors Equity Foundation, and the Feirstein Graduate School of Cinema.
+Currently, Alison is partnered with The Jen Waldman Studio on Consent-Based Practices.
+They have facilitated and consulted with numerous organizations including Barnard College, The Jen Waldman Studio, Ring of Keys, Actors Equity Foundation, and the Feirstein Graduate School of Cinema.
 Read more about their services here.

 Teachers College, Columbia University — Masters in Sexuality, Women, and Gender in Clinical Psychology and Education (focus on LGBTQIA+ issues & Trans+ Health)